 As a result, the finance company can and will try to claw back money from you.
 They will charge you for damage that would not be considered “reasonable care”, and will often use this clause as an excuse to try to pin you for excess mileage.

 Usually, this involves threatening letters and large invoices for minor scratches or excess mileage.
 There will often be various forms and legal jargon to try and scare you into paying up.

 LegalBeagles has some excellent advice about documenting your car’s condition with dated photographs to prove it is in “reasonable” condition when you hand it back.

 Finance companies cannot charge you for excess mileage (which we will cover in more detail on the next page), although you can be sure they will try.

 Thirdly, if you have defaulted on your loan prior to your attempt to terminate the agreement (ie – missed payments), they can potentially refuse to allow it.

 If you want to terminate your PCP or HP, plan it in advance.
 Keep paying your monthly bills until you can exercise your termination rights.
 The rules are very different if you are terminating the agreement from a position of strength, rather than the finance company cancelling the contract and claiming costs because you have missed payments.

 If your financial position is looking wobbly, it is better to be decisive and act early.
 If your situation collapses and you are no longer able to pay your bills, you may well end up unable to terminate your car finance agreement either.
-You may have to go down the path of Voluntary Surrender, which is very different to Voluntary Termination and nowhere near as beneficial.
+You may have to go down the path of Voluntary Surrender, which is very different to Voluntary Termination (see below).